Learn how Botox injections into the salivary glands can help treat your child's excessive drooling.

 Learn how to care for your child at home after Botox injections into their salivary glands.

-An overview of the signs, symptoms and medical options for this condition of uncontrollable drooling, known as sialorrhea.
+An overview of the signs, symptoms and medical options for excessive drooling, a condition known as sialorrhea.

 Learn about how Botox therapy can be used to treat spasticity in your child using image guidance.